 The last point confirms my belief that the more foreign nationals come to Florida on vacation, the more that will return to buy property.
 And in turn, some of these property investors will want to pursue immigration visas through business investment or through professional employment opportunities.

-The Realtors at Continental Properties asked a lot of questions as we discussed E-1/E-2 Treaty Trader/Investor visas, L-1A/L-1B Intracompany Transferee visas, EB-5 green card visas, and H-1B professional worker visas.
+The Realtors asked a lot of questions as we discussed E-1/E-2 Treaty Trader/Investor visas, L-1A/L-1B Intracompany Transferee visas, EB-5 green card visas, and H-1B professional worker visas.
 Not all foreign investors want to pursue living in the U.S. long term, but for those who do, at Heitz Immigration Law, we can help turn aspirations into actionable goals.
 Give us a call for a consultation.